-Beverly Biggs is a freelance harpsichordist, and Artistic Director of Baroque & Beyond, a period-music concert series based in Chapel Hill.
+Beverly Biggs is a freelance harpsichordist based in Durham, NC.
 A North Carolina native, Biggs lived for many years in the Pacific Northwest, returning to North Carolina and settling in the Triangle in 2005.
+She was Founding Artistic Director of Baroque & Beyond, a period-music concert series based in Chapel Hill, with which she continues to perform.

 While based in Spokane, Washington, she performed, made recordings, toured in the U.S. and Canada, and served as artistic director of two period music organizations.
 A founding director of both Connoisseur Concerts and Allegro, she specializes in baroque period music.
 Accomplishments include founding the Northwest Bach Festival, the Royal Fireworks Festival & Concert, Allegro’s Viennese Ball, Music in Historic Homes, and Period Music at The Met.

 Beverly Biggs earned her Bachelor of Music degree in performance from Oberlin Conservatory and a Master of Music degree from Southern Methodist University.
-Post-graduate study was done with harpsichordists Margaret Irwin-Brandon and Alan Curtis in the United States, and with Gustav Leonhardt in Amsterdam.
+Post-graduate study was done with harpsichordists Margaret Irwin-Brandon and Alan Curtis in the United States, and with the late Gustav Leonhardt in Amsterdam.